 Storage on Open Shelves and Bookcases

 Storage on open shelves requires an assortment of baskets that are pleasing to the eye and fit in with the aesthetic of your home.
-Simply having some coordinated baskets on shelves to store things can often turn into a statement piece of organization and beauty.
+Simply having coordinated baskets on shelves to store things can often turn into a statement piece of organization and beauty.

 Storage Out in the Open

 For storage that is out in the open (under coffee tables, by couches, beside beds, etc.), use a larger wicker decorative basket.
-These capture the charm of your home while still having a practical use.
+These capture the charm of your home while still having practical use.

 You can keep remote controls in a basket under your coffee table in your family room.
 Or place your Bible and quiet time materials in a basket near your favorite chair.
 It’s a simple task to pull the items out to do your study and then tuck them away when you are finished.